Literacy

 Kindergarten -Year 2 classes at Good Shepherd are implementing the InitiaLit program which is a comprehensive whole-class literacy program, developed by MulitLit (a research based initiative of Macquarie University).
 InitiaLit teaches children how to read and spell through daily lessons that are delivered using research-based pedagogies.
 Oral language and vocabulary are developed through engaging with quality children’s literature.

-Built on ten Big Ideas, which are covered each semester in each grade from 3-6, “Effective Spelling” requires a ‘word-conscious’ classroom whereby children, with support, explore how words are constructed and connected, looking through phonological, orthographical and morphological lenses.
 Vocabulary (the set of words known or understood by a learner) development is a crucial aspect of literary growth and is developed through exposure to literature and a study of words.
 Focussing on vocabulary is also an integral part of the InitiaLit program as it supports reading and enhances comprehension.
 Children grow into more capable readers and writers if they have a broad vocabulary and a strong command of oral language.
 Sharing texts and discussing new words is a simple way to build both the vocabulary and oral capacity of students.

 At Good Shepherd…